Skip to main content

 Mains Answer Angle

-GS 2 – Polity: Analyse the implications of a uniform 50% Lok Sabha expansion on federal equity and the need for delimitation before seat revision.
+GS 2 – Polity & Governance: Discuss the implications of a uniform Lok Sabha expansion on federal balance and the necessity of delimitation before seat augmentation.
+A possible question could ask you to evaluate the proposal in the context of constitutional provisions and equitable representation.

 Analysis